pwall567/resource-loader/README.md

         toPort = 8080,
     )
 ```
-This will cause all requests to "`example.com`" to be redirected to "`localhost:8080`".
+This will cause all requests to &ldquo;`example.com`&rdquo; to be redirected to &ldquo;`localhost:8080`&rdquo;.
+As with `addAuthorizationFilter()` if more complex host name matching is required, a `StringMatcher` may be supplied in
+place of the literal host name.

 ### Prefix-Based Redirection Filter